fditraglia/bin/README.md

 bin
 ===

-Scrips and utilites in my ~/bin directory
+Scripts and utilites in my ~/bin directory